saradindusengupta/OCR_pipeline/README.md

-# OCR_pipeline
-State of the art OCR Pipeline
+# State of the Art Optical Character Reader Pipeline